MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 1. Select **Build**.
 Wait for the new analyzer to be ready (use the Refresh button to check).
 Your analyzer uses a predictive model that is based on the schema you have defined and tested in previous steps.

-1. Once your new analyzer is ready, select its invoice-analyzer link.
+1. Once your new analyzer is ready, select its name: invoice-analyzer.

 1. In the invoice-analyzer page, select *Test*.

-1. Download a different invoice from Contoso [contoso-invoice-2.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf`.
+1. In a separate tab, download a different invoice from Contoso [contoso-invoice-2.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-2.pdf`.

 1. On Azure AI Foundry Content Understanding's *Analyzer list* page, use the **+ Upload test files** button to upload *contoso-receipt-2.pdf*.